Lramseyer/vaporview/README.md

 # Development Roadmap

-## 1.0.1 - Latest Release
+## 1.1.0 - Latest Release

 Supports all the features you would expect including signal placing, rearranging, marker handling, saving/loading viewer settings, and exporting selection to WaveDrom!

+New for 1.1.0 - Added large VCD file support.
+Contents of VCD files are statically loaded into memory, so the file size limit is configurable (or will be upon release.)
+If a file is too large, netlist will still be loaded.

 ## Beyond 1.0

 In no particular order of priority, here's a list of features that are on my radar.
 If you have any preferences as to which should be priorized, or a suggestion that is not on this list, leave a comment on the [github discussions](https://github.com/Lramseyer/VaporView/discussions)!

-- Rewrite compute intensive components in Web Assembly for smoother performance
+- Rewrite compute intensive components in Web Assembly for smoother performance (namely file parsing)
-- Migrate file parsing to wellen library
-  - Add support for larger files
-  - Add support for .ghw and .fst files
+- Other filetype support - FST, GHW, etc.
+- Datatypes
+  - Float 8 - 64, signed integers
-- Add support for Enums and named values
+  - Add support for custom Enums and named values.
+Including callback functions for those daring enough!
+- Improve renderer to better render non-2 state
 - Add support to highlight all transitions of a signal
 - Add support for custom colors - waiting for the VScode API to allow access to semantic token colors - [Github issue](https://github.com/microsoft/vscode/issues/32813)
 - Add support for remote sessions to save on memory
-- Link netlist to RTL tokens so that signals can be connected back to RTL locations (this may require interoperability with another extension)
+- Link netlist to RTL tokens so that signals can be connected back to RTL locations - rtlbrowse stems file support (this may require interoperability with another extension)
 - Allow users to link .objdump files to a program counter value for a more integrated debug experience

 # Known Issues

-### File Sizes larger than 2GB are not supported

-This is due to a limitation of the VScode 'fs' library.
-There is an [API proposal](https://github.com/microsoft/vscode/blob/main/src/vscode-dts/vscode.proposed.fsChunks.d.ts) to expand this functionality as well as another workaround that I couldn't quite get to work.
-But this limitation will hopefully be removed in the future!
-The other alternative is to use the [wellen library](https://docs.rs/wellen/0.9.14/wellen/index.html).
-If anyone wants to help me with this, I have an [open ticket](https://github.com/Lramseyer/vaporview/issues/13)!

 ### Binary waveforms display a gap when zoomed in really far